cjber/overture-uk/README.md

 "~/data/OA_lookup-2021.csv": Output Areas lookup for 2021
 "~/data/SG_DataZoneBdry_2011.zip": Scotland DataZones for 2011
 "~/data/NI_DZ21.zip": Northern Ireland DataZones for 2021
-"~/data/LAD_BUC_2022.gpkg"): Local Authority Districts for 2022
+"~/data/LAD_BUC_2022.gpkg": Local Authority Districts for 2022
 ```

-Without these files, the processing will retrieve and clean the UK Overture data, but the final stage of post-processing will fail.
+Without these files, the processing will retrieve and clean the UK Overture data, but the final stage of post-processing to attach census information and remove non-UK points will **fail**.
 Additionally, the process of retrieving and cleaning all UK POIs takes a very long time.
 If you are interested only in reproducing the download and cleaning stage for another area please see the next section.

-To replicate our UK results, first setup the project as instructed above, then:
+To replicate our UK results, first set up the project as instructed above, then:

 * Run `dvc repro pipelines/uk_full/dvc.yaml`

+_**NOTE:** Downloading the Overture data will take a long time, and it will appear like nothing is happening.
+To verify that the data is still being downloaded you can look inside the `data/raw` directory; the output file size will be increasing._

 ### Reproduce results for other bounding boxes

 Contained in `pipelines/custom/` is a `params.yaml` that may be used to specify the bounding box for another location.
-This file demos either Nepal, or Seattle.
+This file contains demos for either Nepal, or Seattle.

 To retrieve the Overture data for these bounding boxes, first initialise the project as above, then: